How God’s Presence Brings Healing

 Some of us carry God’s presence in a way that releases healing on a regular basis, often without our awareness and without a single word being said.
 I became aware of this phenomenon a few years ago, when some of my patients mysteriously began getting better during transports in the ambulance.
 Some of these transports were nothing short of miraculous.

 On one transport, a comatose patient with almost no blood pressure who was expected to die had an unexpected increase in blood pressure and came out of his coma before we got to the destination.
-I was so busy providing medical care that I didn’t have time to pray for him.
+I was so busy providing medical care I didn’t have time to pray for him.
 At first, I shrugged it off as wishful thinking, until the night I had a dream that revealed something I wasn’t aware of.

 In the dream, I transported a man who sustained severe crushing injuries in a car accident.
 I didn’t provide any medical treatment or pray for him.
 When we arrived at the hospital, the doctor asked what I did for him.
 I told him I didn’t do anything, but I thought he was healed.
 And in fact, he was healed.
 In the dream, I knew that God’s presence had come into the ambulance had healed all of his injuries, without my direct involvement.
 I just sat in my seat and did nothing.
 This dream was God’s way of letting me know that He was in fact healing people through His presence, even though I wasn’t always aware of it.